Learn how getting your prescriptions for covered drugs and diabetic supplies filled through the mail may save you time and money.

 - Clients in OHP medical plans can sign up to get prescriptions covered by DMAP (not the medical plan) filled, such as most mental health drugs.

 - Clients with OHP with Limited Drug benefits can sign up to get prescriptions covered by DMAP (not Medicare) filled, such as certain decongestants.

-A. This service is for ongoing monthly prescriptions for services covered by DMAP on a fee-for-service (“open card”) basis.
+This service is for ongoing monthly prescriptions for drugs and diabetic supplies covered by DMAP on a fee-for-service (“open card”) basis.
 Such prescriptions include: